lzfelix/django-tdd/README.md

 # Update notes

 _The book uses Django `1.x`, which is slightly incompatible with version `2.x`.
-I noted below the changes that made make so everything worked as expected._
+I noted below the changes that made make so everything worked as expected.
+After reaching Chapter 07, I've notice that I was using Selenium `3.x`, and not `2.x`, thus explaining some weird occasional complains about "Stale elements", to solve that use the method `wait_for_page_load()` in the functional test_

 ## Chapter 03